.

 • Day 9: Departure

-In most cases, you will have some free time at the end of the afternoon activities and before dinner.
+Recreational Time: In most cases, you will have some free time at the end of the afternoon activities and before dinner.
 You will have the chance to rest and relax in your room.
-In case of bad weather, organized groups will have the chance to stay at the hotel and help organize some data.
+In bad weather, organized groups can stay at the hotel and help organize some data.

 Accommodations and Food